cpacilio/marvel_continuity/README.md

 New Avengers Finale

 ### Notes
-- Marvel Knights Spieder-Max #2: The Kingpin is considered decayed and The Owl is trying to take his place as the boss of the underground mob.
+- Marvel Knights Spider-Man #2: The Kingpin is considered decayed and The Owl is trying to take his place as the boss of the underground mob.
 - New Avengers 11:
   - Matt Murdock's identity is considered public and Matt Murdock says they want him in prison;
   - Madame Hydra is considered in disgrace (but where did it happen?)